 Stuffed animals are a universal staple of any child’s bedroom.
 In fact, if a child has only one toy, it’s likely to be a stuffed animal.
 From tigers to penguins to dogs to elephants, the fluffy dolls come in all shapes and sizes to suit nearly any taste.
 Even in an age of fancy LEGO sets and flashy electronic toys, stuffed animals haven’t lost their kid appeal.
 Here’s why your child is crazy for teddy bears and stuffed animals.
 Continue reading “Are stuffed animals good for kids?” »

-- Why is sensory play important for development?
+- Why is it important for children to have educational toys?